ivobeerens-test-blog/astro/src/content/blog/2025/12/homelab/vcfofflinerepo.md

 # Introduction

 In my home lab, I have a UGREEN DXP2800 NAS.
-This is a 2-bay NAS.
-For my lab environment I wanted to create an Offline Depot for VMware Cloud Foundation or VMware vSphere Foundation.
+I wanted to create an Offline Depot for VMware Cloud Foundation or VMware vSphere Foundation.
 Most blogs are running an Ubuntu VM with Apache as web server.

 I didn't want to use an Ubuntu VM as web server.
 I use a small NGINX container that is running on the NAS as offline depot web server without requiring certificates.